scale-it/algo-builder/examples/permissioned-token/README.md

 ### Specification

 Smart contracts (in `/assets`):
-- *clawback.py*: The asset clawback is a contract account represent by this smart contract.
-It's logic ensures that during token transfer between non-reserve accounts, `controller` smart contract is called.
+- *clawback.py*: a stateless smart contract which will be responsible to dispatch permission checks and execute the payments.
+It's set to be the asset clawback address.
+Clawback logic ensures that during a token transfer between accounts, `controller` smart contract is called. `reserve` account is always allowed to transfer tokens to anyone (bypassing all permission checks).
 It also handles issuance transaction & update reserve account transaction.
-- *controller.py*: This smart contract acts as a controller of the token.
-It ensures that during a token transfer smart contract `P` (with rules and permissions) is called.
-If there are multiple rules contract, then controller must ensure that all those contracts are called (it must store the app ids).
-Controller smart contract can also be used to kill the token.
+- *controller.py*: This stateful smart contract acts as a controller of the token.
+It ensures that during a token transfer, smart contract `P` (with rules and permissions) is called.
+If there are multiple rules contracts, then the controller must ensure that all those contracts are called (it must store the app ids).
+This smart contract can also be used to kill the token.
-- *permissions.py*: This is the rules smart contract.
+- *permissions.py*: This is the rules stateful smart contract.
 In this template we have two rules:
   - An account cannot hold more than 100 tokens
   - Both `from` and `to` accounts must be whitelisted
 - *clear_state_program.py*: clears app state (returns 1)